Dictionary

 Pruning for Growth is a diocesan strategy that seeks to make a comprehensive, in-depth analysis of the strengths and weaknesses of every church in the Diocese of St Davids.

-The second phase involves conversations with key individuals based on the findings gathered in Phase One to drill down into the detail.
-Then, Phase Three will draw up recommendations ahead of the final phase, when decisions will be made about implementation.
+The second stage involved conversations with key individuals based on the findings gathered in Phase One to drill down into the detail.
+Phase Three produced recommendations which have been circulated to all LMA Councils.